Sekiraw/Edge-detection/README.md

 # Edge_detection
 Beadando

-Outlines red stuff with openCV
+Outlining red stuff on a picture with openCV

-imports cv2 and numpy
+imports cv2, numpy and os